 The only thing that you need to add to your vegetable is sea salt.
 The salt pulls water out of the cabbage (through osmosis), and this creates the brine in which the cabbage can ferment and sour without rotting.
 The salt also has the effect of keeping the cabbage crunchy, by inhibiting organisms and enzymes that soften it.
 I use an unrefined sea salt when fermenting veggies.

 Store in fridge after fermentation.
 I have stored mine up to 6 months without it spoiling, but it usually doesn’t last that long around here.

 I have been fermenting foods for years now and have found that the best and most consistent results come from a closed-system fermentation system that keeps oxygen out but allows CO2 to be released.

-I have experimented with fermentation crocks and mason jars with air-locks but have found my results to be inconsistent.
-This mainly has to do with the fact that neither of these systems is completely air-tight, leaving my ferments open to oxygen, molds, and bacteria in the environment.
+I have experimented with fermentation crocks and various mason jars but have found my results to be inconsistent.
+This mainly has to do with the fact that these systems are not air-tight, leaving my ferments open to oxygen, molds, and bacteria in the environment.

 So what do I use?

 I have been fermenting foods for quite some time now and have experimented with many different jars.
 The ones that I personally use are no longer available online, but I have seen similar ones HERE.
 These type of fermentation jars come with an airlock that needs to be filled with water and work great at keeping oxygen and pathogens out.

 I also really love THESE fermentation lids that fit right over wide mouth mason jars.
 They are so easy to use and super affordable.
 The airlocks allow for the CO2 created by the fermentation to be released but keeps oxygen out.
 This keeps the lactic-acid bacteria happy and healthy.

 You’ll want to add a weight on top of your fermenting foods so they stay below the brine.
 I use glass fermentation weights made specifically for that purpose.
 I know some folks get creative and use rocks or other clean/sterile items.